jasonbyurn-phy/app/README.md

 ## What is this?
 - On-device AI demo adapted for museum docent use:
   - Korean UI / custom branding
-  - On-device RAG (MobileCLIP + FAISS) for artwork explanations
+  - On-device RAG (Mobilenet_V3) for artwork explanations
   - TTS, prompt templates, theme tweaks

 ## Changes from Upstream